ametricPURDUE/Chat-App/README.md

  - IncorrectInput.java
      - Extends Exception
      - is thrown when the input given to create or modify a user is not formatted correctly
+ - ChatClient.java
+     - Main method allows user to login, view friends/blocked, search users, and view conversations
+ - ClientInterface.java
+     - Interface for ChatClient.java
+     - Has static read and write methods to interact with servers
+ - MainChatServer.java
+     - Main server, client connects and is sent the port of an open subserver
+     - opens 10 subserver threads that wait for user connection
+ - MainServerInterface.java
+     - Interface for MainChatServer.java
+ - ChatSubServer.java
+     - Server that interacts with database and client
+     - processes input from the client and acts accordingly, either modifying the database or returning the correct data
+ - SubServerInterface.java
+     - Interface for subServer
+     - has static read and write methods to interact with client

 Test Descriptions:
     - ChatClient.java:
         - main(Strin[] args)
             - Was tested a multitude of ways including sending all valid servers, some valid; some not, and all invalid servers to make sure it worked properly
+    -ClientInterface.java:
         - readServer(Socket socket)
             - Was tested with both a valid and invalid server
             - Was sent many data types and all were returned correctly as strings